alexwilson/alexwilson/README.md

 # Hi, I'm Alex 👋

-- 🔭 I'm currently working as an engineering lead on enabling more expressive journalism.
+- 🔭 I currently work on platforms at a fintech company.
 Previously I've worked on new products, product enablement, cyber security, infrastructure engineering and app development.

 - 🌱 I'm currently learning about product-management and machine-learning.
 Also music production, but like, slowly.